Good Sales Team Strategy

 - New accounts contacted: New contacts open new doors.
 Measuring the number of fresh prospects collected by your team will reveal its overall tenacity and hunger.

-Offer a basic pay to build a sales team strategy which needs some security.
-But if that doesn’t match your business objectives try spicing it up with the commission scheme.
+Offer basic pay to build a sales team strategy that needs some security.
+But if that doesn’t match your business objectives, try spicing it up with the commission scheme.
 Offering unpredictable incentives for performance—both monetary and others—can boost the morale of your sales team members.